-In the 1850s, John Snow (1813-1858) was a respected physician and the anesthesiologist of Queen Victoria of England (Figure 2-3).
+In the 1850s, John Snow (1813-1858) was a respected physician and the anesthesiologist for Queen Victoria of England (FIGURE 2-3).
 He is noted for his medical work with the royal family, including the administration of chloroform to the queen at the birth of her children; however, Snow is most famous for his pioneering work in epidemiology.
 Among epidemiologists, Snow is considered one of the most important contributors to the field.
-Many of the approaches, concepts, and methods used by Snow in his epidemiologic work are still useful and valuable in epidemiologic work today.^{8-10}
+Many of the approaches, concepts, and methods used by Snow in his epidemiologic work are still useful and valuable in epidemiologic work today.^{10-12} and electrolytes, dehydration, and collapse.

-Throughout his medical career, Snow studied cholera.
-Cholera is a disease characterized by watery diarrhea, loss of fluid and electrolytes, dehydration, and collapse.
 From his studies, he established sound and useful epidemiologic methods.
 He observed and recorded important factors related to the course of disease.
 In the later part of his career, Snow conducted two major investigative studies of cholera.
 The first involved a descriptive epidemiologic investigation of a cholera outbreak in the Soho district of London in the Broad Street area.
-The second involved an analytic epidemiologic investigation of a cholera epidemic in which he compared death rates from the disease to where the sufferers got their water, either the Lambeth Water Company or the Southwark and Vauxhall Water Company.^{8-10}
+The second involved an analytic epidemiologic investigation of a cholera epidemic in which he compared death rates from the disease to where the sufferers got their water, either the Lambeth Water Company.^{10-12}